 What is 'normal' anyway?
 Published on 29 October 2014 6 minute read

 I want to be normal.
 How many people have muttered these words during times of turmoil.
-How many people have wanted to trade their noisy, racing thoughts for a brain that was more peaceful.
+How many people have wanted to trade their noisy racing thoughts, for a brain that was more peaceful.
 A brain that was numb and void of opinion.
 I know I have.

 As I sit here, staring at the blank page, I can already feel my anxieties rising.
 As I begin to write, I find myself trying to imagine how anybody reading this will perceive my words.
 Type, then delete.
 Type, then delete.

 The problem is, I rarely talk about these issues for fear of ridicule.
-I'm afraid that people won’t take me serious, or that they I will brand me dramatic.
+I'm afraid that people won’t take me seriously, or that they will brand me dramatic.
 I have suffered from depression and anxiety for as long as I can remember.
 Doctors, councillors, they all like to label stuff and hand out leaflets.
 Cyclothymia.
 Bipolar II.
 These are a few suggestions I’ve had thrown at me to try and define my troubles.

 Professional people, friends, family, everyone has an opinion.
 ‘Cheer up mate.’
 ‘What do you have to be down about?’
 ‘Things can’t be that bad!’
 Phrases like these are why I say nothing.
 Why I shuffle through life hiding the lows and pretending to be ok.

 My anxieties go way back.
 The need for acceptance and the need to fit in is burned deep into my brain's limbic system.
 I can pretend to be confident.
 Bravado can get me so far.
 But then the armour cracks and that ugly viscous fluid of self-doubt slowly leaks out.
 It makes you forget who you are.
 It stains your soul and the very skin you are printed on.